Azure/azure-quickstart-templates/acs-swarm-full-template/README.md

  All VMs are on the same private subnet, 10.0.0.0/18, and fully accessible to each other.

 ## Explore Swarm with Simple hello world
- 1. After successfully deploying the template write down the two output master and agent FQDNs.
+ 1. After successfully deploying the template write down the two output master and agent FQDNs (Fully Qualified Domain Name).
   1. If using Powershell or CLI, the output parameters are the last values printed.
   2. If using Portal, to get the output you need to:
     1. navigate to "resource group"